Toaster996/softwareengineering/documentation/UCs/CreateJournal/uc_create_journal.md

 ![journals](journals.png)

-### 2.2 Journal name was left empty
+### 2.2 Journal username was left empty

 The value entered into **Name** can not be null or empty.
-Therefor the user has to put a name in it.
+Therefor the user has to put a username in it.
 If he does not, a messagebox will pop up.

 ![journal_name_empty](journal_name_empty.png)